starbeamjs/starbeam/docs/SVELTE-FIRST-CLASS-ADAPTER.md

 subscription.
 On the client, reading `.current` inside a tracked Svelte context should establish the Starbeam subscription.

-The first implementation PER should include an SSR smoke test for this behavior.
+The first implementation includes an SSR smoke test for this behavior.

 ## Naming

-The public name is not settled.
-Current leading candidate: `fromStarbeam()`.
+The first public name is `fromStarbeam()`.

 Why: